Al-Hasakah Governorate: Political history

 The French, following the Ottoman policies which encouraged the nomadic tribes to become sedentary, established several villages and towns since the beginning of their rule.
 Hasakah was founded in 1922, Qamishli in 1926.
-In the late 1930s a small but vigorous separatist movement emerged in Qamishli.
-With some support from French Mandate authorities, the movement actively lobbied for autonomy directly under French rule and its separation from Syria on the ground that the majority of the inhabitants were not Arabs.
+In the late 1930s a small but vigorous Kurdish separatist movement emerged in Qamishli.
+With some support from French Mandate authorities, the movement actively lobbied for autonomy directly under French rule and its separation from Syria on the ground that the majority of the inhabitants were Kurds not Arabs.
 Syrian nationalists saw the movement as a profound threat to their eventual rule.
 The Syrian nationalists allied with local Arab Shammar tribal leader and Kurdish tribes.
 They together attacked the Christian movement in many towns and villages.
-Local Kurdish tribes who were allies of Shammar tribe sacked and burned the Assyrian (Syriac) town of Amuda.
-In 1941, the Assyrian (Syriac) community of al-Malikiyah was subjected to a vicious assault.
-Even though the assault failed, Assyrians (Syriacs) felt threatened and left in large numbers, and the immigration of Kurds from Turkey to the area converted al-Malikiya, al-Darbasiyah and Amuda to Kurdish-majority cities.
+Local Sunni Kurdish tribes who were allies of Arab Shammar tribe sacked and burned the Assyrian town of Amuda.
+In 1941, the Assyrian community of al-Malikiyah was subjected to a vicious assault.
+Even though the assault failed, Assyrians felt threatened and left in large numbers, and the immigration of Kurds from Turkey to the area converted al-Malikiya, al-Darbasiyah and Amuda to Kurdish-majority cities.

 Between 1932 and 1939, a Kurdish-Assyrian autonomy movement emerged in Jazira.
 The demands of the movement were autonomous status similar to the Sanjak of Alexandretta, the protection of French troops, promotion of Kurdish language in schools and hiring of Kurdish officials.
-The movement was led by Michel Dome, mayor of Qamishli, Hanna Hebe, general vicar for the Syriac-Catholic Patriarch of Jazira, and the Kurdish notable Hajo Agha.
+The movement was led by Michel Dome, mayor of Qamishli, Hanna Hebe, general vicar for the Syriac-Catholic Patriarch of Jazira, and the Kurdish notable Haji Agha.
 Some Arab tribes supported the autonomists while others sided with the central government.
 In the legislative elections of 1936, autonomist candidates won all the parliamentary seats in Jazira and Jarabulus, while the nationalist Arab movement known as the National Bloc won the elections in the rest of Syria.
 After victory, the National Bloc pursued an aggressive policy toward the autonomists.
 In July 1937, armed conflict broke out between the Syrian police and the supporters of the movement.
 As a result, the governor and a significant portion of the police force fled the region and the rebels established local autonomous administration in Jazira.
 In August 1937 a number of Assyrians in Amuda were killed by a pro-Damascus Kurdish chief.
-In September 1938, Hajo Agha chaired a general conference in Jazira and appealed to France for self-government.
-The new French High Commissioner, Gabriel Puaux, dissolved parliament and created autonomous administrations for Jabal Druze, Latakia and Jazira in 1939 which lasted until 1943.
+In September 1938, Haji Agha chaired a general conference in Jazira and appealed to France for self-government.
+The new French High Commissioner, Gabriel Puaux, dissolved parliament and created autonomous administrations for Jabal Druze, Latakia and Jazira on 8 July 1939 which lasted until 1943.